natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PB4Y-2.md

 * Large payload (8 x naval mines) allows the plane to be used for area denial in ground and naval battles
 * Great defensive coverage except from below
-* Highly survivable, with critical modules spread out to help absorb the damage
 * Tricycle landing gear helps the plane to land without the risk of nosing over

 '''Cons:'''

 * Mediocre stock payload
+* Mediocre survivability
+* The tail can come off very easily due to enemy attacks, causing the destruction of the vehicle
 * Extremely slow and sluggish, even for a heavy bomber
 * Poor engine performance at high altitude (optimized for low altitude)
 * Huge vertical stabiliser can be easily damaged